ganprad/ml-tdd-example/README.md

-# Udemy python automation course:

-Step 0:
-Add pytest.ini
+# Testing and validation of Machine learning model fore deployment.

+### Learnings from these Udemy courses: